dgrtygry/BNU-BSD/README.md

 BNU-BSD is for everyone!
 Beginners, Advanced users, etc.

 BNU-BSD is currently in alpha stage and is currently a work in progress.
 It was forked from 386BSD.

+To make a ISO of BNU-BSD, You can download our ISO builder script!
+It simplifies compiling of source code for you.

+You can get it here https://github.com/dgrtygry/BNU-BSD-iso-builder/releases/tag/fin